rehanvdm/serverless-website-analytics/docs/EJECTING_FROM_PROJEN.md

 the system.
 The same goes with the `paths` configuration, it is not supported by JSII and I can understand why.
 It is notoriously difficult to get right and I had to even do string replacements in the `tsc` for this project to work.

-All in all having to support two different TS configurations is not worth it.
+All in all, having to support two different TS configurations is not worth it.
 I had constant issues with ESLint, especially when trying to reference code from the application directory in the infra directory.
 There would be constant issues.